AchrafKassioui/SpriteKit-Inertial-Camera/README.md

 ### Lock

 Selectively lock each transformation, or all of them.
-A full lock effectively disables the gesture recognizers set up with the camera.
+A full lock disables the gesture recognizers that have been attached to the view when the camera was instantiated.

 ```swift
 inertialCamera.lockPan = false